gravitational/teleport/rfd/0105-headless-authentication.md

 * If the user approves the request, they will need to pass an MFA challenge to update the request to the approved state.
 * If the user denies the request, the request will be updated to the denied state.

+If the headless authentication is approved with a valid MFA challenge, the backend will be updated to reflect the approved state and the MFA device used.

 #### Certificate retrieval

-After the headless login is initiated, the request will wait until local authentication is complete.
-This will be handled by the Teleport Proxy by using a resource watcher to wait until the `HeadlessAuthentication` object is updated to the approved or denied state, or it expires.

-If the headless login request is approved, the Teleport Proxy will request MFA-verified, Single-use (1 minute TTL) user certificates from the Auth server with the `GenerateUserCerts` rpc.
-The proxy will provide the headless auth request ID and the request token previously generated to authorize the request.
-The login request details will be pulled from the `HeadlessAuthentication` object to generate certificates.
+If the headless authentication is approved/denied, the Auth server's resource watcher will unblock to complete/deny the authentication attempt.
+If approved, the auth server will generate certificates for the user.
+These certs will have a 1 minute TTL and MFA-verfied by the MFA device saved in the headless authentication resource.

-The resulting user certificates will then be sent to the client, and the client will complete the `tsh` request initially requested, e.g. `tsh ssh user@node01`.
+The resulting user certificates will then be returned to the Proxy and then to the client.
+Now the client can complete the `tsh` request initially requested, e.g. `tsh ssh user@node01`.

 ### Audit log